 Read on to see how we have grown, expanding our mission so our name now stands for so much more — while still maintaining valuable ties to our past.

-Marvin D. “Swede’ Johnson, who would eventually rise to a vice presidency at the University of Arizona, took responsibility for the program, and began hosting it at Bear Down Gym.
-The fair stayed at the gym until the late 1950s
+Marvin D. “Swede’ Johnson, who would eventually rise to a vice presidency at the University of Arizona, took responsibility for the program and began hosting it at Bear Down Gym.

-The earliest sponsors were three: Southwest Gas, The Arizona Daily Star, and Tucson Electric Power.
+The earliest sponsors were: Southwest Gas, The Arizona Daily Star, and Tucson Electric Power with prizes awarded from the Tucson Gem and Mineral Society as well.
 Costs were low, space and parking were donated, and the event became known as the University of Arizona SARSEF.
 Dr. Smith was named director, and paid by the university to manage the growing fair – which accounted for only a few hundred projects back then.

-As SARSEF grew, so did the costs, and the University of Arizona.
-Organizations at the UA became nearly independent entrepreneurs, and SARSEF suddenly had to pay for parking, room rentals, tables for projects, and other equipment.
-In 1995, costs were about $75,000, and covered by the office of the vice president for research, and the Colleges of Agriculture, Engineering, Science and Medicine and the College of Pharmacy.
+As SARSEF grew, so did the costs of space at the University of Arizona.
+SARSEF had to pay for parking, room rentals, tables for projects, and other equipment.
+By1995, costs were about $75,000, and covered by the office of the vice president for research, and the Colleges of Agriculture, Engineering, Science and Medicine and the College of Pharmacy.

-In 2000, the science fair was held for the first time at the Tucson Convention Center.
+In the year 2000, the science fair was held for the first time at the Tucson Convention Center.
 An additional surge in growth and interest has taken place since the Math Science and Technology Funfest (MSTFF) began holding its hands-on science exploration event during the visiting hours for SARSEF in 2003.
-This free “Funfest” brought students to the TCC to experience a wide variety of science topics and to see all the projects participating in SARSEF.
+This free “Funfest” initially brought thousands of Gr.
+4-8 students to the TCC to experience a wide variety of science topics and to see all the projects participating in SARSEF.

 The MSTFF took place in Exhibition Hall A and the TCC ballrooms.
 SARSEF then grew to use Exhibition Halls A, B and C to accommodate all the booths.

-In 2005, SARSEF celebrated its 50th anniversary — and hosted 1,330 projects, with over 4,100 students participating in Grades K-12.
-That year, more than 7,200 students visited the combined SARSEF-MSTFF event.
+In 2005, the SARSEF Fair celebrated its 50th anniversary — and hosted 1,330 projects, with over 4,100 students participating in Grades K-12.
+That year, more than 7,500 students visited the combined SARSEF-MSTFF event.

-Top awards include participation in the Intel International Science and Engineering Fair (ISEF) for high school students, and a select few eighth graders (who serve as observers).
+Top awards at that time included participation in the Intel International Science and Engineering Fair (ISEF) for high school students, and a select few eighth graders (who serve as observers).
 The Broadcom MASTERS nominations are the top awards for middle school students at SARSEF.
 SARSEF is proud to note that its students have won numerous prizes at both the ISEF, I-SWEEEP, Broadcom MASTERS, Discovery Channel Young Scientist Challenge (DCYSC), American Museum of Natural History “Young Naturalists Awards”, GENIUS Olympiad and many other competitions.

-SARSEF continues to be completely run by volunteers under the guidance of the SARSEF Foundation.
-All board members, committee members, and more than 400 event assistants and judges donate their time and experience for the benefit of the 75,000 students who vie for a spot at SARSEF each year.
+SARSEF continues to be supported by volunteers under the guidance of the SARSEF Foundation.
+All board members, committee members, and more than 700 event assistants and judges donate their time and experience for the benefit of the 95,000 students who vie for a spot at SARSEF each year.
 SARSEF students travel the world, making changes, meeting future innovators just like them!

 About SARSEF, the Fair:

-Created in 1955, SARSEF began as a modest event involving 100 science projects, and grew into a competition for the southern half of Arizona that attracts members of the public, talented engineers and scientists, and members of the news media.
+Created in 1955, SARSEF began as a modest event involving 200 science projects and grew into a competition for the southern half of Arizona that attracts members of the public, talented engineers and scientists, and members of the news media.
 Each year, it brings together educators, academic researchers, technology companies, parents and student scientists for a five-day celebration of science and scientific discovery.

-Last year, some 75,000 students in Southern Arizona – from kindergarten to high school – designed projects for their local science fairs.
+Last year, 95,000 students in Southern Arizona – from kindergarten to high school – designed research projects for their local science fairs.
 Only the best of those projects were selected to advance to regional competition at the Southern Arizona Research, Science and Engineering Fair.

-SARSEF 2014 showcased 1,700 of those top-level research projects, and awarded more than 700 prizes to winners — including cash, science equipment, college scholarships or all-expense-paid trips to international student science fairs.
+SARSEF 2018 showcased 2,113 top-level research projects and awarded more than 700 prizes to winners — including over $100,000 in cash, science equipment, college scholarships or all-expense-paid trips to international student science fairs.